tinyCodes1/pdftext/readme.md

 // To get page 1
 console.log(\`Page 1: ${page[1]}\`);

-// To get all page
+// To get all pages
 // console.log(\`All page: \n${page[0]}\`);
 });
 &lt;/script&gt;